The Top Five Questions to Ask Your Eye Doctor

 - How often will you check my eyes to make sure they are not getting worse?

-- Could I benefit from low vision services–such as occupational therapy or technological aids–to help me best use my remaining vision?
+- Could I benefit from low vision services–such as occupational therapy or technological aids–to help me use my remaining vision?

 - Do you have any materials or other suggestions on how I can learn more about this disease?